-\ Factory and shop lumber-used for further cutting into smaller pieces required in the manufacture of sash, doors, and general millwork.

-\ See Simplified Practice Recommendation R16-29 of the U.S. Department of Commerce, entitled "Lumber" (fourth edition), effective July 1, 1929, or later editions.

-\ Copies of these rules may be obtained from the associations either without cost or on payment of a nominal sum nominal sum.
+Factory and shop lumber-used for further cutting into smaller pieces required in the manufacture of sash, doors, and general millwork.
+See Simplified Practice Recommendation R16-29 of the U.S. Department of Commerce, entitled "Lumber" (fourth edition), effective July 1, 1929, or later editions.
+Copies of these rules may be obtained from the associations either without cost or on payment of a received summer of a section. nominal sum.